Orthodontic Marketing: A 2026 Growth Guide for Practices

 Local SEO and Google Ads drive the most measurable case starts, because both capture patients at the moment of intent.
 Social media and Google Business Profile play a supporting role: they build trust and keep you visible during the long comparison window before a consult is booked.

 Here's the practical read: run paid search to capture demand now, while local SEO and reviews build the durable pipeline.
 Treating them as either-or is the most common budgeting mistake orthodontic practices make.
+For the full paid side, see our orthodontic advertising playbook.

 | Channel | Time to Results | Cost Profile | Best For |